Jon Waters: Dismissal controversy

-On July 24, 2014, Ohio State president Michael V. Drake announced that, following an investigation of the marching band culture, Waters had been dismissed, alleging that the marching band was a highly sexualized culture that promoted sexual harassment.
+On July 24, 2014, Ohio State president Michael V. Drake announced that, following an investigation of the marching band culture, Waters had been dismissed, alleging that the marching band had fostered a highly sexualized culture that promoted sexual harassment.
 Waters was fired on the basis that he "knew or should have known" about the alleged problems within the band but failed to address them.

 Subsequently, several problems were found in the investigation report that was used as cause to fire Waters.
 Several witnesses stepped forward and claimed that their testimony had been used out of context, and that they disagreed with the conclusions of the investigation.
 The former Title IX coordinator for Ohio State alleged that she was prevented by her superior from doing her job effectively with respect to the marching band, however a third-party investigator determined that there was insufficient evidence to support this claim.

 On September 11, 2014, the Department of Education announced that it had agreed to conclude a four-year investigation of Ohio State ahead of schedule due to its handling of the Jon Waters case.
 The following day the marching band alumni organization released its own investigation report into the circumstances around Waters' firing, alleging many problems with the original investigation, and suggesting that Waters was sacrificed to prove Title IX compliance to the Department of Education.

 Waters sued for reinstatement later in September, accusing the university, President Drake, and a provost of discriminating against him by disciplining him differently than a female employee and denying him due process.
 Ohio State responded with a press release, now claiming that Waters had concealed the culture, and "took it upon himself to take corrective action".
 On October 23, Ohio State filed a response to this lawsuit, renewing its claims of a sexualized culture, and offering additional evidence of that culture.
 The filing also emphasized claims that Waters misled investigators regarding the degree of problems in the band.

+Heidelberg University

+He was Assistant Professor of Music Education and Director of Bands at Heidelberg University, Ohio from 2016 until 2022.

+Bowling Green State University

+Since September 2022, Waters has served as the director of the Falcon Marching Band at Bowling Green State University.
+Under his leadership, the program has reached its largest size in history, boasting over 425 members in 2024.
+Making the Falcon Marching Band one of the largest collegiate marching bands in FBS College Football.